EndoTooth 16 Upper Molar (More Complex)

 More challenging upper molar (16 ISO notation) with 4 root canals

-Accessed or Intact variant
+Accessed and intact variant

 Difficulty: 3,5/5